resend/resend-ruby/README.md

 puts r
 ```

+You can view all the examples in the (examples folder)[https://github.com/drish/resend-ruby/tree/main/examples]

 # Rails and ActiveMailer support

 This gem can be used as an ActionMailer delivery method, add this to your `config/environments/environment.rb` file and replace with your api key.